Christar U.S. Director

 Dr. Jeff Adams, Chairman

-Jeff is Senior Pastor of Graceway in Kansas City, a multi-cultural, multi-ethnic, multi-lingual, multi-generational fellowship, one of the most diverse in America.
-Other fellowships have been planted in the Kansas City metropolitan area during his more than 30 year tenure, with a combined attendance of over 6,000.
+Jeff is senior pastor of Graceway in Kansas City, a multicultural, multiethnic, multilingual, multi-generational fellowship, one of the most diverse in America.
+Other fellowships have been planted in the Kansas City metropolitan area during his more than 30-year tenure, with a combined attendance of over 6,000 people.
 During this time over 80 cross-cultural workers have been sent nationally and internationally.

 Previously, Jeff was a senior pastor in San Salvador, El Salvador.
 He saw the fellowship grow from 400 to over 1,200 with related works and ministries reaching another 3,000 weekly during the nation’s civil war.
 He assisted in establishing the first international Salvadoran sending mission agency in 1983.
 Jeff also served previously in Costa Rica and Nicaragua.
-He holds a MSL and PhD in Expository Preaching from Trinity Theological Seminary.
+He holds a Master of Sacred Literature and a Ph.D. from Trinity Theological Seminary.

 Mr. Mike Busch